 To help you handle sales objections in the real world, we have listed some common customer objections below.

-First up is “The Status Quo sales objection”.
-The biggest competition in selling, isn’t your competition but the customers preference for not changing.
-The “happy with what I have “sales objection is a resistance to change or they are happy in their status quo position.
+First up is “The Status Quo sales objection.”
+The biggest competition in selling isn’t your competition but the customers’ preference for not changing.
+The “happy with what I have” sales objection is a resistance to change, or they are happy in their status quo position.
 The 3F model and defuse techniques work well here.

 This sales objection usually goes like this: We’re happy with our current supplier and aren’t looking for anything else.

-1.Answer: That’s great, if they are delivering for you within your budgets and criteria, then I completely understand.
-I’m not asking you to give me your business but if anything did go wrong in the future, what criteria will you use to select an alternative supplier?
-Perhaps if you knew a little more about what we do, I might be able to earn some of your business if ever your current supplier let you down?
+1. Answer: That’s great; if they are delivering for you within your budgets and criteria, then I completely understand.
+I’m not asking you to give me your business, but if anything did go wrong in the future, what criteria will you use to select an alternative supplier?
+Perhaps if you knew a little more about what we do, I might be able to earn some of your business if ever your current supplier lets you down?
 Would you like to see what we offer over a quick 10-minute call?

-3.Answer: Great to hear.
+3. Answer: Great to hear.
 What is it they are delivering for you that shuts out anyone else trying to win your custom?

-4. Answer: That is fine, I’m not trying to elbow out anyone you have built a relationship with and is delivering for you.
-But like everything in business, things evolve and change, so when was the last time you considered reviewing other options for [ name your solution]?
+4. Answer: That is fine; I’m not trying to elbow out anyone you have built a relationship with and is delivering for you.
+But like everything in business, things evolve and change, so when was the last time you considered reviewing other options for [name your solution]?

-Does this sound familiar: Can you send me an email?
+Does this sound familiar?
+Can you send me an email?

 1. Answer: Sure.
-What is your email address?
-What information can I provide you with that you’d find valuable? [continue with more discovery questions that you can highlight the answer to in the follow up email]
+What is your email address?What information can I provide you with that you’d find valuable? [continue with more discovery questions that you can highlight the answer to in the follow-up email.]

 2. Answer: Of course.
-Just so I can meet your expectations with what to email you, can I ask what are your concerns or challenges around [name the problem you are solving]?
+Just so I can meet your expectations with what to email you, can I ask what your concerns or challenges are around [name the problem you are solving]?

-3. Answer: I’m more than happy to email you our information but I want you to know that I’m not trying to sell you anything as I don’t know if your company is a good fit for our [name your solution plus benefits].
-What is your view on [ ask an insightful discovery question]?
+3. Answer: I’m more than happy to email you our information, but I want you to know that I’m not trying to sell you anything, as I don’t know if your company is a good fit for our [name your solution plus benefits].
+What is your view on [ask an insightful discovery question]?

 4. Answer: Sure, just give me your email address.
 In order to know a little more about our company and solutions, what information do you need to see from me for us to continue a conversation in a bit more depth?

-Another common objection handling situation is the “No budget available”.
+Another common objection-handling situation is the “No budget available.”
 If this sales objection happens early in a sales conversation or during a discovery call, then refer to the status quo objection and techniques listed above.
 The other approach is the reality that they have zero budget right now!!

-Prospect says: I don’t have any budget for [your product or solution]
+The prospect says, “I don’t have any budget for [your product or solution].”

 Then we come to the “better price elsewhere” objection.
 Buyers decide on price when they can’t see the difference between two products.
-Research shows that (apart from low regret decisions) price is never the number one deciding factor.
-Pricing in the more complex or potentially high regret decision usually comes in as the third or fourth factor.
+Research shows that (apart from low-regret decisions) price is never the number one deciding factor.
+Pricing in the more complex or potentially high-regret decision usually comes in as the third or fourth factor.